italia/Satosa-Saml2Spid/README.md

 ### Configuration for production

-Satosa-Saml2SPID image is builded with production ready logic, but some configurations are needed:
+Satosa-Saml2SPID image is built with production ready logic, but some configurations are needed:

 #### NGINX